-Preheat oven to 325°F (160°C).
+Preheat the oven to 350°F (180°C).
 Line one large cookie sheet with parchment paper.
 Set aside.

-In a medium mixing bowl, add all the ingredients.
-The order doesn't matter: coconut flour, melted coconut oil, and maple syrup.
+In a medium mixing bowl, add all the dry ingredients: coconut flour and salt.

-Combine with a spoon until it forms a soft and moist cookie dough.
+Combine with a silicone spatula for about 40 seconds until it forms a soft, sticky, and moist cookie dough.

 Bake for 10-12 minutes or until the sides are just starting to become golden brown.
 Note that baking time varies a lot based on the thickness of the cookies.
 Don't over-bake them, or they will be very hard and dry in the middle.